 WHAT TO EXPECT

 A dental inlay or onlay usually takes one visit to the dentist’s office.
 During the visit, the dentist will prepare the damaged tooth or teeth and make an impression for a molds that will be sent to our in-house dental laboratory.
 Once the custom inlay or onlay is made, the patient will have their inlay or onlay placed, fitted, and bonded.

 Once the inlay or onlay is bonded to the tooth, patients should not need to alter their home oral care routine.
 Inlays and onlays should be brushed with the natural teeth at least twice a day and flossed at least once a day.
 The inlay or onlay may wear down over time and need to be replaced.
 Patients should continue to see their dentist at least twice a year for professional dental cleanings and an annual exam where the dentist can check the integrity of their inlay or onlay.

 The cost will depend on how many areas are being treated, the size of the areas treated, and the material chosen for the inlay or onlay.
 During the initial consultation, the dentist will go over the patient’s options and the break down of costs.

 Are you ready to revamp your smile at City Smiles DC with Dr. Stuart Ross?
 If your smile needs a touch-up to hide those cracks, chips, or decayed sections of your tooth, give us a day to create quality molds with our in-office, digital impression technology.
-Schedule a consultation with Dr. Ross, where you can discuss your smile goals, discover our available treatments in more detail with inlays and onlays in our Washington, DC office.
+Schedule a consultation with Dr. Ross and call (202) 223-6300, where you can discuss your smile goals, discover our available treatments in more detail with inlays and onlays in our Washington, DC office.